cityjson/specs/README.md

 The aim of CityJSON is to offer an alternative to the GML encoding of CityGML, which can be verbose and complex (and thus rather frustrating to work with).
 CityJSON aims at being easy-to-use, both for reading datasets, and for creating them.
-It was designed with programmers in mind, so that tools and APIs supporting it can be quickly built, and [several]({{ "/software/" | prepend: site.baseurl }}) have been created already.
+It was designed with programmers in mind, so that tools and APIs supporting it can be quickly built, and [several software](https://www.cityjson.org/software/) have been created already.

 We believe that you should use CityJSON because: